mikey75/jmaps/README.md

 # Samples:
 jMaps comes with sample demo application.
-It is also an example of using the jMaps component in your own application.
+It is also an example of using the jMaps component in your own application.<br>
 Here's a few pictures telling thousand words ;)
 - WMTS Map of Czech Republic
 ![sample1](images/1.png "Sample 1")